Cheat Sheet

 Month 25-36: Still within the contestability window, but the investigation intensity typically decreases.
 Insurers have less incentive to reject claims on older policies because the premium collected is higher.

-Beyond 5 years: Your policy is as safe as it will ever be.
+Beyond 3 years: Your policy is as safe as it will ever be.
 Keep paying premiums, keep your nominee details updated, and make sure your family knows the policy exists and how to file a claim.
-Read our guide to filing a death claim.
+Our court case analysis shows that consumers win 57.7% of all decided cases.
+Keep all medical records, prescription history, and the original proposal form as evidence.

 Know your insurer’s track record: The Gyansurance Insurer Scorecard shows rejection rates, ombudsman complaint data, and claims performance for every major life insurer.
 Check before you buy.